aduvictor/aduvictor.github.io/index.md

   image: images/Dami.jpeg
 intro:
   - title: ""
-    excerpt: "Hi, my name is Victor Adu.
-I'm a recent graduate of Mechanical and Mechanical Engineering from the [University of Cape Town](https://www.uct.ac.za)
+    excerpt: " **Welcome!
+I'm Victor Adu**
+              I recently graduated with a degree in Mechanical and Mechatronics Engineering from the [University of Cape Town](https://www.uct.ac.za).
+My passion lies at the intersection of Controls, Data Analytics, and Aerospace Engineering.
+I'm currently on the lookout for exciting graduate opportunities in top institutions across the United States.
      "
 ---